privet56/ReNaTurateIT/README.md

 A: How to subscribe to changes in a *part* of redux state?<br/>
 Q: Use https://github.com/ivantsov/redux-subscriber

+A: Do I have alternative flux implementations?<br/>
+Q: Best known alternatives to redux: reflux, mobx

 ## Build - (only for expo)
 These build-instructions are **only for expo-based ReactNative-Apps!** Normal react-native apps do not need any special treatments.
 ```sh